 Most Ventilated Waterproof Hiking Boots

-The all-terrain Vasque Breeze AT GTX hiking shoes are a top-pick for those seeking something that’s both waterproof and breathable.
+The all-terrain Talus XT GTX hiking shoes are a top pick for those seeking something that’s both waterproof and breathable.
 The outer is made of GORE-TEX and waterproof Nubuck leather.
 The outsole is an exclusive Vibram Contact Grip with Megagrip Compound.

 These shoes offer users much in the way of versatility.
 As they say, “one pair for anywhere.”
 A caution, however: some wearers with wide feet report that the shoe fits quite narrow.